supercollider/supercollider/README_WINDOWS.md

 Ready to build!

 Unfortunately the resulting SC binaries don't work for now (segfault in the IDE).
-At the time of this writing, msys2 had already progressed to using GCC 5.3, while SC was still stuck in 4.82.
-Once this changes, big times lay ahead for the MinGW build of SC.
+It is unclear whether this is due to a bug in 32-bit MSYS2 or SC.
+Once this changes, and once the SC codebase is updated to support a MinGW 64-bit build, big times lay ahead for the SCWin build.
 64-bit IDE, sclang, scsynth, supernova, base- & sc3-plugins are in close reach, and shouldn't be too difficult to maintain alongside mainstream SC development on the unixy platforms.

 Diagnosing build problems